jgutman/mvesc/Descriptives/README.md

 # Descriptive Analysis

 This directory contains codes, scripts, and figures for specific useful pieces of descriptive stats listed below.
+None of this code is necessary to run models, but may be useful to gather a better understanding of the data.

+Many of these jupyter notebooks and R scripts rely on the raw data being in the `public` schema, the clean data being in the `clean` schema, and the features, outcomes, and modeling results being in the `model` schema.

+* Exploratory analysis (Python)
+ - initial exploration of the data

 * Absence analysis (Python)
  - using both aggregated and daily absence data